 The March Challenge is Here!

-I don’t know about where you are reading this from, but here in Virginia we have had some fabulous weather lately.
+I don’t know where you are reading this from, but here in Maryland, we have had some fabulous weather lately.
 In fact, my son and I were able to take a morning walk in short-sleeved shirts before 9 this morning.
 It was beautiful with a smell of Spring in the air.

 I realize that we still have some time ahead, and there is that thing about a pesky groundhog, but I love this time of year as birds exclaim the beauty God has created all around us.
 Rebirth is all around us in nature and becomes a reminder to reflect and God’s promises to us and for us to grow closer to Him.